jeff-younger/erlex/README.md

 	I.
 ```

-The output is a list of Erlang tuples containing the lexical tokens and values.
+The output is a list of Erlang tuples containing the lexical token, the token string, and token value.

 ```Erlang
 [{number,"1",1},{number,"2",2},{add,"+","+"},{divide,"/","/"},{number,"3",3},{exponentiate,"^","^"},{number,"2",2}]